Get the Recipe

 I'm not going to come down on either side of the whole stuffing-versus-dressing debate, except to say that three reputable sources give three different answers:

 - The Oxford English Dictionary says that stuffing is stuffed in a bird or joint, while dressing is a more general term for seasoning that goes with food or sauce.

 - The Joy of Cooking contends that they are one and the same, except that one is in the bird and one is out.

 - The Food Lover's Companion, on the other hand, says the two terms can be used interchangeably.

-With that out of the way, I expect to hear no more on that semantics discussion this holiday season, and certainly not in the comments of this post.
+With that out of the way, I expect to hear no more on that semantic discussion this holiday season, and certainly not in the comments of this post.

 So, moving on: stuffing.

 While it can be made with any number of bases, the most popular type (and my favorite) is made with bread, broth, eggs, and butter.
-Essentially, it's best to think of it as a savory bread pudding when you're constructing a recipe.
+Essentially, when you're constructing a recipe, it's best to think of it as a savory bread pudding.

 The key to great bread pudding is to use the bread as a sponge to soak up as much flavorful liquid as possible.
 At the same time, you don't want it to be spongy.

 The final pudding should have a moist, custard-like texture.
 It should be firm enough to cut with a knife, but soft and tender enough to eat with a spoon, with a bit of space left over to soak up some gravy.
 Much of this has to do with how you pick and handle your bread.

 After you've got your bread and cubed it, the next stage is drying it out.
 It may surprise you, but drying and staling are not the same thing.

 Drying Versus Staling

 Drying involves the evaporation of moisture from within a piece of bread.
 The structure of the bread remains more or less the same, though it becomes less pliable because of the moisture loss.
 Bread that is dry but not stale will be crisp like a cracker, and crumble into a fine powder.